| |

 Simple HomeMade Waffles

 “Ugh!
 It’s going to be a busy day, and I’ve not prepared a single thing ahead of time.
 Oh, well.
-I can just stop and grab them something on the way.”
+I can just stop and grab them something simple on the way.”

 This was us not long ago.
 It seemed like we were on the go so much that it was just easier to “stop and grab something”.
 I knew it wasn’t good for me or the kids, but what was I supposed to do?
 We were in a hurry.
-The cereal bar was a quick grab, and so were the pop-tarts.
-They could simply eat those as we drove down the road.
-However, I later regretted it when they were still hungry and my little boy was acting like a terror.

-I soon realized that just grabbing something wasn’t filling them up.
-I was only feeding them sugary foods that had been highly processed.
 I won’t go on a rant in this post.
 I will try to do that in another one to give you a chance to decide if you even want to read it.
 BUT, I will say that by taking out a few minutes on my busy morning to fix something more substantial and with clean ingredients, the behavior of my son changed.
 Both kids, even my growing teenager, were feeling better throughout the day and realized they weren’t as hungry soon after eating.

 We are a very busy family, and I could give you plenty of excuses as to why it would be easier to just go eat somewhere other than home.
 Yet, I made a choice to stop the cycle and feed my family food I knew would be good for their overall health.
 It took time, and I’m still working on it.

-This recipe is super simple.
+These simple homemade waffles are one of the ways I’ve made that shift.
 I can throw it together first thing in the morning and simply add eggs or bacon, and everyone is happy.
 The great thing is that all of the ingredients are things we commonly keep in our pantry.

 Easy Homemade Waffles